Advait13/VerilogRTLDesignandSynthesisSky130/README.md

  Use Flip-Flop to store values

- Flops need to be initialized , otherwise downstream combo inputs might receive Garbage Value
+ Flops need to be initialized , otherwise downstream combo inputs might receive Garbage Value Asynchronous reset means this doesnt need to wait for next clock edge to reset , instantaneous reset
 1. Asynchronous Active High Reset with Posedge clock -> always @(posedge clk or async_reset ) if(async_reset) q <= 1'b0 else q<=d
 2.